Summary of Sailing in Malta 1

 Pretty, purple wild thyme (I think!)

-The sounds of Malta – they like their bangs and pyrotechnics in Malta.
-Even more so than the Spanish with flashbangs going off at all times of the day and night, especially on a Sunday!
+The Maltese like their bangs and pyrotechnics in Malta.
+Even more so than the Spanish who set off flashbangs at all times of the day and night, especially on a Sunday!
 Perhaps they are celebrating the end of church.
 We also had the pleasure of seeing and hearing smoke flares let off in the street as a group of football fans celebrated.
-The screech of tyres was heard regularly; maybe they have special screechy tyres fitted to their cars here or maybe its the way they drive….
+The screech of tyres was heard regularly.
+Maybe they have special screechy tyres fitted to their cars here or maybe its the way they drive….

 Colourful old truck at Marsaxlokk market